Hint of Italy at The Venetian Resort Las Vegas

 Gondolas float by with couples seated by the gondolier in front of the Venetian Resort Las Vegas.

-Take advantage of The Venetian property map upon check-in for navigating the sprawling resort.
-With 7,000 plus suites, 7 swimming pools, 20 restaurants, a casino and spa spread out between 2 hotel towers, you’ll need this to get the lay of the land.
+Take advantage of the Venetian property map upon check-in for navigating the sprawling resort.
+With 7,000-plus suites, 11 swimming pools, 20 restaurants, a casino, and spa spread out between 2 hotel towers, you’ll need this to get the lay of the land.
 Even with the help of the map, I still managed to get lost a couple of times.

 Hand-painted mural of an angel placing a crown on the head of a woman.
 The mural on the ceiling is on display in the Grand Colonnade inside the Venetian Las Vegas.

-After checking into our king suite on the 33rd floor of the Venetian Tower, we unpacked our bags and wandered around the property.
+After a guest desk check-in, I wander around the property.
 If you’ve traveled to Venice, Italy, you’ll notice the Campanile Tower outside the front of the hotel by the gondolas.
 Look for the Bridge of Sighs or the Rialto Bridge with the gondoliers gliding by on the artificial canal.

 Luxury king suite with sunken living room, sofa and coffee table, separated with wrought iron fence to separate the king bed a step above the living room.